 Q. What's the Snack Bar?
 What do I do?

-A. Operating the snack bar is one of the many ways the swim team provides service to the community in appreciation for the use of the facilities.
+A. Operating the snack bar is one of the many ways the swim team gives back to the community for the use of the pool.
 In addition, the snack bar profits help fund the team.
 Running the snack bar is easy and instructions on what to do are posted inside the door.
 The key to the snack bar can be retrieved from the lifeguards at the pool entrance.
 Families are asked to choose a minimum of 2 slots to run the snack bar.
+Feel free to check it out or ask questions when the Snack Bar is open.

 Q. What do the specific jobs entail?